nautobot/nautobot-app-golden-config/README.md

 * The `allowed_os` will allow list the specific operating systems that can be included.
 * The `enable_backup`, `enable_compliance`, `enable_intended`, and `enable_sotagg` will toggle inclusion of the entire component.
-* There is the ability to manage on a per device element TODO: Needs to be updated after more correctly implemented.
+* Coming Soon: There is the ability to manage on a per device.

 # Installation

 > The plugin is compatible with Nautobot 1.0.0 and higher

-Once installed, the plugin needs to be enabled in your `configuration.py` for both plugins
+The plugin relies on `nautobot_plugin_nornir` to be installed and both plugins to be enabled in your `configuration.py` settings.

 ```python
 PLUGINS = ["nautobot_plugin_nornir", "nautobot_golden_config"]